Luis Mario O. Rizzo

 We are looking forward to a brand new tour across the U.S.A. where… "We'll Make History As Our Legacy Lives On"

-Luis Mario is celebrating, in the month of September 2021, 51 years in this business.
-He is the Founder and CEO of the Legends of Vinyl™, and a producer, and – his first love and his beginnings – a DJ from the early days of dance music and it is the sound of music that led him to all of the above.
+Given Luis Mario's date of birth – September 7, 1952 – 2022 will mark 51 years for him in this business.
+He is the Founder and CEO of the Legends of Vinyl™, and a producer, and – his first love and his beginnings – a DJ from the early days of dance music.
+It is the sound of music that led him to all of the above.
 As he says “music has no expiration date”.

 He has traveled nationally and internationally representing his talent as a DJ as well as producing and promoting Legends of Vinyl™ as an internationally recognized organization Legends of Vinyl™ is unique and esteemed in its endeavors.